SELECTED PRESS AND INTERVIEWS IN AUDIO AND PRINT

 New Orleans Review

-Interview and discussion with Thea Prieto about "Diving into the Wreck", patriarchal masks and ideals, little Kay (the boy in “The Snow Queen”) who gets a piece of the magic mirror in his eye and one in his heart, yearning for artistic expression.
+Interview and discussion with Thea Prieto about "Diving into the Wreck", patriarchal masks and ideals, little Kay (the boy in “The Snow Queen”) who gets a piece of the magic mirror in his eye and one in his heart, and the yearning for artistic expression.

 Poets & Writers second annual "5 over 50" feature.

-Read an excerpt from the book online.
+Read an excerpt from Show Her a Flower, A Bird, A Shadow online.

 Download the essay I wrote for the magazine for this feature.